KasaiHarcore/Artificial-Intelligent-Skills/README.md

 # 📓 Before dive into this

 What I'm trying to do here is summarize everything I know about artificial intelligence.
-I find out that all the learning sources do not fully give me what I need, so I scrape all the internet and all my knowledge, and then we have this.
+I find out that all the learning sources do not fully give me what I need, so I scrape the internet with all my knowledge, and then I came to this

 The project included:
 - What is needed to be an A.I Engineer or A.I Researcher